Wayve vs openpilot

 openpilot

-• Enhancing vehicle safety
+• Enhance vehicle safety with advanced driver-assistance

-• Collaborating on vehicle software improvements
+• Community collaboration on ADAS improvements

 Platforms